NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP8/How-does-it-work.page.md

 ### Directing the Referral

-The referral request is directed to a broker in this Application, rather than directly to a healthcare service expected to engage with the patient.
-The broker negotiates the next step in patient’s care journey with them, offering options and allowing the decide how to proceed.
-Service discovery still occurs during the assessment the Sender performs but instead of selecting a service at this stage, it is pushed to the broker.
+The referral request is directed to a broker in this Application, rather than directly to the healthcare service expected to engage with the patient.
+The broker negotiates the next step in the patient’s care journey, offering optional healthcare services and allowing them to choose how to proceed.
+Service discovery still occurs during the assessment, undertaken by the Sender, but, instead of selecting a service at this stage, selection happens later in the workflow with the broker.

 The Sender will establish the patient need, prepare a shortlist of healthcare services to support them and package these in the referral request.
-The request is from the Sender to the broker Receiver and then onto the selected healthcare service.
+The request is sent from the Sender to the broker (Receiver) and then onto the selected healthcare service (through [e-RS](https://digital.nhs.uk/services/e-referral-service) ).

 Directing the referral request will still engage the same BaRS mechanisms; utilising the NHSD-Target-Identifier.
 However, the Receiver is a consistent, known entity, rather than dynamically established during workflow.

-NB - The definition of the broker NHSD-Target-Identifier has not yet been agreed.
+*NB - The definition of the broker NHSD-Target-Identifier has not yet been agreed.*

 ### Make a Referral